chaijs/chai-fs/README.md

 ### file().using.json.schema(obj);

-Assert if the path exists, is a file, contains json parsable text and conforms to given JSON-Schema.
+Assert if the path exists, is a file, contains json parsable text conforming to given JSON-Schema.

 * Chains after `file().with.json`
 * The schema parameter must be a valid JSON-Schema v4.
-* Depends on the [chai-json-schema](https://github.com/Bartvds/chai-json-schema) plugin to be installed separately and activated with `chai.use()`.
+* Depends on the [chai-json-schema](https://github.com/Bartvds/chai-json-schema) plugin to be separately activated with `chai.use()`.
 * To negate this using `expect/should` you chain the `.not`-negation ***after*** the regular `json`.
 * The `with` and `using` chains are just syntax sugar.